 In contrast, a paid assignment is when journalists or freelance writers pitch an editor directly, then are paid to do exclusive reporting as a Forbes writer.

 In a paid assignment, you are not the main character in your story.
 Your subjects are.
-If youâre looking to make money writing for Forbes, paid assignments are the way to do it, but they may not be the best way to create or project thought leadership, since your articles won't be about you.
+If youâre looking to make money writing for Forbes, paid assignments are the way to do it, but they may not be the best way to create or project thought leadership, since your articles won't be about you or your POV.

 Contributor Columns